Spain, Catalonia to try dialogue after acrimonious independence vote

 But dialogue may not prove easy.

-Mas' centre-right CiU party lacks an absolute majority in the regional parliament and has relied on leftist Esquerra Republicana de Catalunya (ERC) to pass legislation.
+Mas' center-right CiU party lacks an absolute majority in the regional parliament and has relied on leftist Esquerra Republicana de Catalunya (ERC) to pass legislation.

-With ERC calling for early elections and a unilateral declaration of independence as a prerequisite for talks with the Spanish government, his room for manoeuvre may now be limited.
+With ERC calling for early elections and a unilateral declaration of independence as a prerequisite for talks with the Spanish government, his room for maneuver may now be limited.

 Rajoy, meanwhile, faces local, regional and general elections next year, and any concession he makes over Catalonia may spark a backlash among supporters of his already under-fire People's Party.